 Inflammation, Weight and Sleep

 One night of poor sleep can increase inflammation in the body due to the stress it causes.
 Cortisol triggers the release of glycogen into the blood stream and raises insulin.
 Prolonged sleep loss leads to weight issues because the body has to rely on these stress hormones just to keep going.
+Research proves that it’s much more difficult to make healthy choices.
 Insulin resistance and diabetes can result.